We Are Here To Serve You

 David J. Peterson

-Master language creator David J. Peterson offers a captivating overview of language creation, covering its history from Tolkien’s creations and Klingon to today’s thriving global community of conlangers.
-He presents the essential tools necessary for inventing and evolving new languages, using examples from a variety of languages including his creations, punctuated with references to everything from Star Wars to Michael Jackson.
+Master language creator Peterson offers a captivating overview of language creation, covering its history from Tolkien’s creations and Klingon to today’s thriving global community of conlangers.

-Along the way, behind-the-scenes stories lift the curtain on how he built languages like Dothraki and Valyrian for HBO’s Game of Thrones and Shivaisith for Marvel’s Thor: The Dark World.
-His presentation is an inside look at a fascinating culture and an engaging entry into a flourishing art form-and it might be the most fun you’ll ever have with linguistics.
+Along the way, behind-the-scenes stories lift the curtain on how he builds languages.
+It’s an inside look at a fascinating culture and an engaging entry into a flourishing art form-and it might be the most fun you ever have with linguistics.

 Jean Kilbourne